balena-io/docs/pages/build-optimisation.md

 We can tidy up a bit by cleaning out the apt-cache and cleaning out tmp:

 ```
+RUN apt-get update && apt-get install -y \
+    curl \
+    git \
+    libsqlite3-dev \
-RUN apt-get update && apt-get install ... && apt-get clean && rm -rf /var/lib/apt/lists/*
+    && apt-get clean && rm -rf /var/lib/apt/lists/*
 ```
-Where `...` is a list of things you want to install.

-__NOTE:__ The above command should not be split over two or more `RUN` commands, as benefit will be lost.
+__NOTE:__ The above command should never be split over two or more `RUN` commands, as the benefits will be lost.

 It is also wise to remove any .tar.gz or temporary files in a similar fashion to the above, as this will reduce build size.

+## .dockerignore

+Make use of .dockerignore to ignore anything that is in the git repo, but is not strictly needed on the device(s).
+This can allow you to safely ignore images or assets used to document your project on github or bitbucket.

+## Don't do apt-get update or upgrade

+This isn't so much of an optimisation tip, but more a guideline to ensure maintainable docker images.
+Note the below tips were shamelessly borrowed from [Docker Best Practise][docker-best-practise].

+* Don’t do `RUN apt-get update` on a single line.
+This will cause caching issues if the referenced archive gets updated, which will make your subsequent apt-get install fail without comment.

+* Avoid `RUN apt-get upgrade` or `dist-upgrade`, since many of the “essential” packages from the base images will fail to upgrade inside an unprivileged container.
+If a base package is out of date, you should contact its maintainers.
+If you know there’s a particular package, foo, that needs to be updated, use apt-get install -y foo and it will update automatically.

 [docker-best-practise]:https://docs.docker.com/articles/dockerfile_best-practices/